 It is possible to use AI-Track-tive to construct a training dataset for further DNN training based on a custom dataset.
-This training dataset can be created by loading transmitted light images in AI-Track-tive and highlighting the tracks manually.
-This way, an unexperienced programmer could use this software instead of other dedicated (and more widely-tested) software (LabelImg) to create a training dataset comprising images (.jpg) and accompanying annotations (.txt) files.
+This training dataset can be created by loading images in AI-Track-tive and highlighting the tracks manually.
+This way, an unexperienced programmer potentially uses this software instead of other dedicated (and more widely-tested) software (LabelImg) to create a training dataset comprising images (.jpg) and accompanying annotations (.txt) files.
+In AI-Track-tive it is also possible to use AI assistance when creating training images, although this is not recommended because of the possibility of copying the AI's mistakenly identified semi-tracks.